Types of Paraphrasing

 • Paraphrasing by synonyms

-Direct paraphrasing:
+Direct Paraphrasing:

 This involves rephrasing the original text word-for-word, while also changing the sentence structure.
 In this type of paraphrasing, no additional detail is added and no changes are made to the context.